Eximchain/abi2oas/README.md

 ## Roadmap
 ### Short-Term
 -[] Check that the static `convert` method is working when imported to another npm package.
--[] Fix autogen to use GET or POST based on whether the function is `constant`, not whether it has inputs or outputs.
+-[x] Fix autogen to use GET or POST based on whether the function is `constant`, not whether it has inputs or outputs.
--[] User-friendly CLI interaction via commander
+-[] Add default definitions for Ethereum primitive types other than address & receipt -[] User-friendly CLI interaction via commander
--[] Write tests
+-[] Write tests for a variety of contracts

 ### Long-Term